exercism/problem-specifications/exercises/camicia/instructions.md

 * Player A only has number cards, so can never defend against a payment card.
 * Player B has a long sequence of payment cards: Aces, Kings, Queens, and Jacks.
 * Each payment card forces a payment, which Player A cannot counter with a payment card of their own, so Player B repeatedly wins the pile (repeatedly completes a trick).
-* In the end, player B captures his opponent's entire deck by playing 40 cards in just 4 "tricks" (turns in which a deck is collected).
+* In the end, player B captures their opponent's entire deck by playing 40 cards in just 4 "tricks" (turns in which a deck is collected).

 ## Your Task